-Motion to introduce and to publish by title only Ordinance 8318 allowing for electronic signatures on petitions for initiatives, referenda and recalls; and setting forth related details.
+Motion to adopt Ordinance 8318 allowing for electronic signatures on petitions for initiatives, referenda and recalls; and setting forth related details.

 COMMUNITY SUSTAINABILITY ASSESSMENTS AND IMPACTS

 - Economic No direct economic impacts are anticipated by these ballot measures. - Environmental No direct environmental impacts are anticipated. - Social Voter trust in the election process and the ability of the people to have an avenue to participate in direct democracy efforts is important to good governance.